Picking out the right switch for your keyboard is a difficult decision.

 Type: Clicky Feel/Sound: Bumpy and Loud Actuation Force: 60g Bottom-Out Force: 60g Actuation Distance: 2mm Travel Distance: 4mm

-Cherry MX Blues are the hallmark clicky switch.
+Cherry MX Blues are the hallmark clicky option.
 On every keystroke they make a click noise and then bounce right back ready for some more clicking.
 You’ll experience a pronounced tactile bump as well.
-These switches are perfect for those who like to game/type in a confined space with nobody else around.
+These are perfect for those who like to game/type in a confined space with nobody else around.

 Cherry MX Blues have an actuation force of 60g and a bottom-out force of 60g, which is ideal for someone with normal typing habits.
 The total travel distance is 4mm while the actuation distance is the normal 2mm.